 A hard reset can help you resolve the following issues on your iPhone.

-These problems occur due to various reasons.
+These problems occur due to several reasons.
 Maybe there is malware infecting your iPhone, resulting in a software crash.
-Or perhaps your iPhone is going through a data transfer or an update and something gets stuck etc.
+Or perhaps your iPhone is going through a data transfer or an update and something gets stuck etc. If a step looks different on your device, the app version is usually the first thing to compare before assuming the feature is missing.
+If the first method does not work, compare software version, device compatibility, and account status before repeating the same step.

 Whatever it is, if you have already tried to soft reset your iPhone(turning off your iPhone and then restarting it) and the problem remains unresolved, then it is time that you try a hard reset.

 For the record, hard reset cannot help you resolve the major issues underlying your iPhone.
-However, it can treat simple software glitches like those listed above.
+But it can treat simple software glitches like those listed above.
 Therefore it’s well worth a try.
+Recording in slow motion first usually looks cleaner than slowing a regular clip after the shot has already been captured.

 How to Hard Reset iPhone?